GigabiteLabs/SenioriOSEngineerCodingChallenge/README.md

 ## Preparing Your Local Development Env

-- Make sure you have [enabled signed commits with a PGP key](#signed-commits-with-gpg) on any machine you use during your submission.
+- Make sure you have [enabled signed commits with a GPG key](#signed-commits-with-gpg) on any machine you use during your submission.
 	- 100% signed commits are required for any submission to be evaluated.
 - Check your local version of Xcode
 	- The very **latest release version** of Xcode is required.